botherder/pcqf/README.md

 hardware, or simply privacy issues) to do a full disk image of the computer.
-Snoopdigg allows to at least fetch sufficient data to initiate an investigation minimizing the exposure of personal information as well as avoiding the need for the person performing the acquisition to be adequately trained in using rather unfriendly tools.
+Snoopdigg allows to at least fetch sufficient data to initiate an investigation minimizing the exposure of personal information as well as avoiding the need for the person performing the acquisition to be specifically trained in using rather unfriendly tools.

 ## How to use